The Northern Region Academic Programme

-TIMETABLES FOR THE FIRST TEACHING SEMESTER 2021 NOW LOADED
+TIMETABLES FOR THE FIRST SEMESTER 2023 NOW LOADED

 Remember to R-click and hit refresh or reload on your browser when you have the timetable page in front of you if you last checked the timetables quite recently - otherwise the old version, not the latest update, will come up again.
 Hitting refresh or reload x 2 also loads the page properly.

-TIMETABLES FOR THE SECOND TEACHING SEMESTER 2021 NOW LOADED
+TIMETABLES FOR THE SECOND SEMESTER 2023 NOW LOADED

-VENUE - AT THE GREENLANE TRAINING CENTRE, OR AS NOTED ON THE TIMETABLES
+VENUE - AT THE GREENLANE TRAINING CENTRE, OR AS NOTIFIED

 Collated 2017 programmes as a guide to the content of our programme.